 Villa's ownership and finances

-Ownership has changed since then and Lerner's successors in charge of Villa, Recon Group, saw their stake in Aston Villa bought out completely in 2019 and the club is now owned by Nassef Sawiris and Wes Edens, who have a net worth of $9.9billion as of June 2022.
+Ownership has changed since then and Lerner's successors in charge of Villa, Recon Group, saw their stake in Aston Villa bought out completely in 2019.
+The club is now owned by Nassef Sawiris and Wes Edens, who have a net worth of $9.9billion as of June 2022.